 How has your yoga practice helped others overcome personal challenges?

-Why did you move to San Diego?
+Why did you move to San Diego for Body Temple Yoga?
 Where are you going with your teaching practice?

 I am still connected to the Bay Area and my yoga school continues to run up there.
 I expanded to San Diego because my heart told me it was time to go.
 I didn’t really know what was going to happen.
 What became clear is that it was time for me to live closer to my mother.
 We have lived apart for most of my life once I left to be on my own.
 And our relationship has always been very challenging.

 I’ve done A LOT of personal work and healing around my relationship with my mother.
 The practice of yoga has helped me heal our relationship.
 I didn’t know how it was going to play out and I was a bit hesitant about it, yet our relationship is growing, thriving and full of love.
 I didn’t see that coming, yet the call from my heart to move down here was related to that.
 I look forward to seeing how this move continues to unfold and reveal more of its purpose to me.

 Teaching what I have learned from the wisdom of the Heart, I tend to attract some amazing people and I built a tribe.
 People who are ready to be free to be themselves, who are done being stuck in suffering and want to learn a better way.
 People who are committed to learning how to let their heart lead and are willing to face what it is inside themselves that is in the way.
 Vulnerability and courage are what I see in the people I get to work with and teach.